 For securing email itself, encryption is the key.
 Several popular tools, including the proprietary encryption methods found in Microsoft servers and common public key encryption methods, are the most useful for ensuring that the information sent through your server will be secure.

-An example of how a virus can take advantage of email client applications, the Melissa virus is explained in the Slide show below.
+An example of how a virus can take advantage of email client applications, the Melissa virus is explained in the following series of images below.

 Commercial anti-virus programs can scan email attachments before a user activates an embedded virus.
 However, these programs operate only on individual machines.